 Open Space & Climate Change

-Experience the refreshing bay breezes, picturesque open spaces, and lively urban areas of Santa Clara County.
-Take in the majestic scenery of Sierra Vista, revel in the peaceful beauty of Coyote Valley, and explore the diverse ecosystem of Little Uvas Open Space Preserve.
-Delve into the rich cultural and ecological treasures of Chitactac-Adams Heritage County Park, Alviso Adobe, and Croy Redwoods.
-These unique locations are sure to leave a lasting impression and ignite a passion for nature and our natural spaces.
-Observe Tule elk, coyote, butterflies, creeks, wildflowers, burrowing owls, spawning salmon, and so much more.
+Experience the refreshing bay breezes, scenic open spaces, and vibrant urban landscapes of Santa Clara County.
+Marvel at the majestic vistas of Sierra Vista, the serene beauty of Coyote Valley, and the diverse ecosystems of Little Uvas Open Space Preserve.
+Discover the rich cultural and ecological heritage of Chitactac-Adams Heritage County Park, Alviso Adobe, and Croy Redwoods—each offering a unique glimpse into the region’s history and biodiversity.

 What to Bring: